ckuo7/census_income_prediction/README.md

 # Data Munging

 Our data munging process is divided into two tasks.
 The first is balancing our dataset according to specified ratios.
 The second is transforming our data to more manageable levels.
 The first two files cover the first task, while the remainder cover the latter one.
+These files can be found under the "munge" folder.

 Because the dataset is unbalanced (more people earn less than $50,000 per year than more), we wanted a way of bootstrapping our data.
 Specifically, we wanted to investigate two scenarios: the first was to bootstrap to have an even number of positive and negative classes and the second was when we had specified ratio of positive to negative classes.